GoogleCloudDataproc/initialization-actions/gpu/README.md

 -   `cudnn-version: <VERSION>` - this is an optional parameter for installing [NVIDIA cuDNN](https://developer.nvidia.com/CUDNN) version `x.x.x.x`.
     Default is `8.3.3.40`.

+-   `yarn-docker-image: nvidia/cuda:11.1.1-base-ubuntu20.04|<DOCKER IMAGE>` -
+    this is an optional parameter to specify the docker image on which to run the nvidia container toolkit test.
+Default is `nvidia/cuda:11.1.1-base-ubuntu20.04`

+-   `yarn-container-runtime-type: docker|default|<CONTAINER RUNTIME TYPE>` -
+    Determines whether an application will be launched in a Docker container.
+If the value is "docker", the application will be launched in a Docker container.
+Otherwise a regular process tree container will be used, and in order to execute spark jobs in docker containers, the `--properties=spark.executorEnv.YARN_CONTAINER_RUNTIME_TYPE=docker` argument
+    must be passed to your `gcloud dataproc jobs submit pyspark` command, or the property must otherwise be provided to the job.
+Default is `default`

 #### Verification